Columbia Athletic Clubs – Silver Lake

 Conduct: Clean and proper tennis etiquette and sportsmanship are always required.
 Racquet throwing, ball smashing, swearing and facility abuse will not be tolerated.
 Players should not cross or walk behind the courts while play is in progress.
 Players may not use any part of the indoor walls as backboards due to the noise and possible damage to the court fixtures.
 Non-tennis playing children are not allowed in the court area unless they are able to sit quietly and be non-disruptive to adjacent courts for the entire playing period.
 All disputes should be handled at the net rather than shouting from baseline to baseline.
 No food or beverages aside from water are allowed in the court areas.

-Waiting List: Members unable to reserve a court at a desired time may be placed on a waiting list.
+Waiting List: Members unable to reserve a court at a desired time may be placed on a waiting list 24 hours ahead of the court time.
 This practice is encouraged in order to fill courts that are released due to cancellations or otherwise released on short notice.

 Late Arrival: Courts are held for 15 minutes after the start of the court time before being released for walk-on play.
 A court may be held longer if the member calls the Club to announce his/her intention to play on the court.